 Ex-congresswoman may spend rest of life in prison for fraud

-There are 6 comments on the CBS 3 Springfield story from 9 hrs ago, titled Ex-congresswoman may spend rest of life in prison for fraud.
-In it, CBS 3 Springfield reports that:
+There are 10 comments on the KRISTV.COM Corpus Christi story from 14 hrs ago, titled Ex-congresswoman may spend rest of life in prison for fraud.
+In it, KRISTV.COM Corpus Christi reports that:

 Brown was found guilty on Thursday, May 11, 2017, of taking money from a charity... .
 Bishop Rudolph W. McKissick, Sr., right, escorts former U.S. Rep. Corrine Brown outside the courthouse on Thursday, May 11, 2017, in Jacksonville, Fla.